Bharatprajapati29/Crawlig-Infra/README.md

      git clone https://github.com/NikolaiT/Crawling-Infrastructure.git
      cd Crawling-Infrastructure/
      sudo npm install -g typescript

-	// Follow the Step Which Is Given In REPO.//
+Now we are ready to install & compile the project locally:

+     cd master/
+     npm install
+   # switch to the library and install and compile it first!
+     cd ../lib/
+     tsc
+   # go back to the master and compile it
+     cd ../master/
+     tsc

 After that step, the crawling infrastructure should be compiled successfully.

 Deploy the Master server

-Configure This File :	master/deploy/env/deploy.env  [[ change IP / path to .PEM file / and do what other changes required. ]]
+Configure and Update this File :	master/deploy/env/deploy.env  [[ change IP / path to .PEM file / and do what other changes required. ]]

-After Updating This File

-# fillup the Creads in : master/env/skeleton_production.env and update & modify the missing parameters.
+fillup the Creads in : master/env/skeleton_production.env and update & modify the missing parameters.

-# rename the file from master/env/skeleton_production.env to master/env/production.env
+rename the file from master/env/skeleton_production.env to master/env/production.env

-# create an empty master/env/development.env  // .
+create an empty master/env/development.env  // .
 It is required by docker swarm.

      Excute Commands:
      cd master